love4code/goodGuyPools/README.md

 ## Image Upload System

-The application features an advanced image upload system with automatic resizing and compression.
+The application features an advanced image upload system with automatic resizing, compression, and file system storage.

 ### Image Sizes Generated

 When you upload an image, the system automatically creates three optimized
 versions:

-- **Thumbnail**: 300x300px (cover fit, WebP quality 80)
+- **Thumbnail**: ~300px width max (WebP quality 80)
-- **Medium**: 800x800px (inside fit, WebP quality 85)
+- **Medium**: ~900px width max (WebP quality 85)
-- **Large**: 1920x1920px (inside fit, WebP quality 85)
+- **Large**: ~1600px width max (WebP quality 85)

 ### Storage

-- Images are stored in MongoDB GridFS
+- Images are stored in `public/uploads/{mediaId}/` directory structure
-- All images are converted to WebP format (except GIFs, which are preserved)
+- All images are converted to WebP format (except GIFs and SVGs, which are preserved)
-- Each size is stored separately with metadata
+- Each size is stored as a separate file (e.g., `thumbnail.webp`, `medium.webp`,
-- References to all sizes are stored in the Media model
+  `large.webp`)
+- File metadata (width, height, size in KB) is stored in MongoDB
+- Images are served directly from the file system via `/public/uploads/` route

 ### Using Image Sizes